racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- resolve problem with galaxy scanning and non disappearing load circle
 - add storages full of resources checking
 - maybe think about setting values and last visited and make it more transaction-like and domain-driven (last visited will be set automatically in setter, one setter for all resources....)
 - add checking whether command was really done (reding build/upgrade status, checking fleet status...)